 Changing Places Toilet

-There is a changing places toilet at Waverly Wetherspoons which is across from Princes Street.
-This changing places toilet is really handy if you’re at the market and require the use of this facility.
-It had everything you’d expect from a changing places toilet such as a hoist, height adjustable bed, emergency pull cord, grab rails and lots of space.
+There is a Changing Places toilet at The Booking Office (Wetherspoons pub by Waverley station) which is across from Princes Street.
+This Changing Places toilet is really handy if you’re at the market and require the use of this facility.
+It had everything you’d expect from a Changing Places toilet such as a hoist, height-adjustable bed, emergency pull cord, grab rails and lots of space.

 There is a step into the restaurant but there is a ramp that staff put down for wheelchair access.
 Although the restaurant is wheelchair accessible it doesn’t have an accessible toilet.
 This is disappointing, but apparently, it’s due to the age and layout of the building.
 Non-accessible toilets are upstairs in the restaurant.
 All staff were amazing and incredibly helpful.